ALIAS-IO/Vegetable-Image-Classifier/README.md

 # Vegetable-Image-Classifier
-This contains a Vegetable Image Classifier model using CNN for my Deep Learning module in Y2S2
+This contains a Vegetable Image Classifier model using CNN for my Deep Learning module in Y2S1 The dataset (DatasetA) can be found on [kaggle](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset)